RedLanternTech/CISSPNotes/Domain6Notes.md

 - Black Box:  you have no information about the target, most effective
 - White Box:  you have all the information about the target
 - Grey Box:  Balance between the two

+### CMM - Capability Maturity Model
+1. Initial-Processes are unpredictable
+2. Managed - Processes characterized for the project are reactive
+3. Define - Processes are proactive
+4. Quantitative - Processes are measured and controlled
+5. Optimized - Focus on process improvement